MikkelGodsk/dtu_mlops_exam_project/reports/README.md

 > Answer:

 Buckets:
-We used GCP buckets for initally storeing the data.
+We used GCP buckets for initally storing the data.
 However we quickly ran out of credits and hence had to create a new bucket containg the same data but with a different billing account.
 Furthermore we also used buckets for storring checkpoints.

 Build:
 Images are build using cloud build.